RAF Culmhead: Second World War

 The airfield was occupied by No. 2 Polish Wing of the Polish Air Force.
 The first squadrons to arrive were No. 316 (Warsaw) and No. 302 (Poznań) equipped with Hawker Hurricane Mk.Is.
 No. 302 soon left to be replaced with No. 306 (Torun) who operated Supermarine Spitfires.
 In the summer of 1942 the polish squadrons were replaced by No. 313 and No. 312 Squadrons which were Czechoslovak-manned.
 The site was also used for the testing of barrage balloon wire cutters in 1942 by 02 Detachment of the Royal Aircraft Establishment from Farnborough.

 In 1943 the Czech units were replaced with No. 66 and No. 504 (City of Nottingham) Squadrons.

-RAF Culmhead was initially known as RAF Church Stanton, but it was renamed on 22 December 1943 to avoid confusion with RAF Church Fenton.
+RAF Culmhead was initially known as RAF Churchstanton, but it was renamed on 22 December 1943 to avoid confusion with RAF Church Fenton.
 It was then used by No. 165 and No. 131 (County of Kent) Squadrons.
 In 1944 the Royal Navy's 24th Naval Fighter Wing took over with 894 and 887 Naval Air Squadrons using Culmhead as a location for their Supermarine Seafires, which were a naval version of the Supermarine Spitfire specially adapted for operation from aircraft carriers.

 After D-Day in 1944, the airfield was used for training on Gloster Meteors, the first jet engined aircraft in RAF service.
 No. 616 Squadron RAF tested them Culmhead before deploying them for their first operational sortie on 27 July from RAF Manston when it intercepted V-1 flying bombs launched against southern England.

 In the autumn of 1944 the surviving squadrons were transferred to other sites and the station wound down, becoming a glider training school and maintenance unit until RAF Culmhead closed in August 1946.

 The following units were also here at some point: